DistrictOfJoban/status-page/README.md

-# Fettle 💟
+# The District of Joban Status Page

-**Fettle** is the open-source status page, powered entirely by GitHub Actions, Issues, and Pages.
+This page is forked from **Fettle**, the open-source status page powered entirely by GitHub Actions, Issues, and Pages.

 <img src="./public/ss.png" />